 For-profit colleges are said to prey on underserved students.

 For-profit schools make big promises to students using deceptive marketing practices and then fail to graduate their students or connect them with promised job opportunities.
-The Obama administration had required for-profit colleges to prove they were preparing students for gainful employment, but the Trump administration has since rolled back these provisions.
+The Trump administration rolled back Obama-era provisions that required for-profit colleges to prove they were preparing students for gainful employment, but President-elect Joe Biden promises to resurrect these regulations.